RealmKnight/CNWC-BLET-GCA-PLD-App/privacy_policy.md

 ### Photo Gallery Access

-- We request access to your device's photo gallery to allow you to select images for advertisements within the app.
+- We request access to your device's photo gallery to allow you (as an Admin user) to select images for advertisements to upload to the app.
 - We only access photos that you explicitly select through the system's photo picker.

 ### Camera Access

 - Our app may request camera access to allow you to take photos directly within the app for creating advertisements or other content.
-- Any photos taken using our app are stored on your device and are not automatically transmitted to our servers.
+- Any photos taken using our app are stored on your device and are not automatically transmitted to our servers unless you explicitly upload them.

 ## How We Use Information